pammacdotnet/IJIMAI/tests/table-caption/test.typ

 ])

+#pagebreak()

-// Period is included in the caption:
+Period is included in the caption but should be removed:

 #figure(table[], caption: ".") // Empty caption with period
 #figure(table[], caption: "String caption.")
 #figure(table[], caption: [.]) // Empty caption with period